Online Marketing & Digital Marketing

 2. Price

 Most customers have a budget when it comes to products or services that meet a specific need.
-This means that the price of the product or service should be tailored to your target audience
+This means that the price of the product or service should be tailored to your target audience.

-3. Experience
+3. User Experience

 4. Reliability

-It is important that the product is reliable and that consumers are able to use it for a long time.
+It is important that the product is reliable and that consumers are able to use it for a long enough time.

 5. Efficiency